loganmj/combat-calculator/Docs/Math.md

 Notice that the data shows an average roll should always produce at least 1 success.
 Cumulative data can be useful for predicting whether a roll is likely to produce at least some number of successes, and can be used to help make strategic decisions.

+## In Summary: Predicting Results of A Hit Roll
+In Warhammer 40k, the attacker makes a hit roll using $n$ dice, where a successful roll is a roll of $x$ where:

+- $n$ is equal to the Attacks stat of the attacker's weapon.
+- $x$ is equal to the Ballistic Skill (for ranged weapons) or Weapon Skill (for melee weapons) stat of the attacker's weapon.

+For example, a Space Marine Intercessor model may make an attack with a Bolt Rifle.
+The Bolt Rifle has an Attacks stat of 2, and a Ballistic Skill of 3+.
+This means that a hit roll will consist of rolling 2 dice, and succeeding on a roll of 3, 4, 5, or 6.

+A cumulative distribution can be calculated to determine the likelihood of rolling $k$ successes for all values of $k$ from $0$ to $n$.